ArcticOctopi/Dimensional-Reduction-in-Tropical-Cyclones/README.md

 All data is sourced from the HAFS repository on the Amazon Sustainability Data Initiative: https://registry.opendata.aws/noaa-nws-hafs.
 There were in total over 10,000 separate model runs going back to 2023.
 Due to resource limitation I processed the first 1,000.
 After data cleaning I ended up with a roughly 500 sample dataset to work with.

+The generated datasets can also be downloaded here: https://drive.google.com/drive/folders/1oyblVdSbUZUFNDqIh2LXLNQkeuuUKs3Y?usp=sharing

 ## Workflow: